-- Maintenance: Lewis County PUD employees will check on and maintain meters as needed during the year.
-This is to ensure the equipment hasn’t been damaged and is in good working order.
+- Maintenance: Lewis County PUD employees will check on and maintain meters and services as needed during the year.

 - Outages: In the event of power outages, employees may need to access our equipment.
 If the equipment is not accessible, it could cause delays in restoring the power to you and those around you.

 Some customers would like to enclose their electric meters for aesthetic purposes.
-Enclosed meters must be accessible and unobstructed.
+Enclosed meters and the meter base enclosures must be accessible and unobstructed.
 If you choose to enclose your meter, please be sure to provide an unlocked and unobstructed access door.
-The images below are examples, the image to the left shows an inaccessible covered meter, the image to the right shows a covered meter with an accessible panel.

 - In the case of a coded gate, the property owner will be required to provide us with a gate code.
 Some systems allow you to set up additional codes just for utilities and other approved visitors.
 The code will only be used to access our system and will never be shared.